European shares head for positive weekly close, Hugo Boss slumps

 * Energy stocks track higher crude oil prices

-However, Hugo Boss shares slumped more than 10 percent after the fashion house cut its 2015 sales and profit outlook as a slowdown in China and more hesitant tourist shoppers in the United States hurt its third-quarter results.
+However, Hugo Boss shares slumped nearly 10 percent after the fashion house cut its 2015 sales and profit outlook as a slowdown in China and more hesitant tourist shoppers in the United States hurt its third-quarter results.

-The pan-European FTSEurofirst 300 index was up 0.9 after closing 1.4 percent higher in the previous session.
+The pan-European FTSEurofirst 300 index was up 0.7 percent at 1,435.47 points by 0909 GMT after closing 1.4 percent higher in the previous session.
 The index headed for a positive weekly close after gaining 4.4 percent last week.

 "There was a slight uptick in inflation and some positive signs coming out of the U.S. labour market, although it probably still won't be enough to get the Fed to raise rates this year," said Hantec Markets analyst Richard Perry.